fillup/Smx_Simple_Meetings/README.md

 Below is the initial list of service providers we intend to support with this library.
 It is our hope that by developing this library as open source that additional service providers or developers will extend the functionality.

 1. WebEx Meeting Center [COMPLETE]
-2. Citrix GoToMeeting [NOT STARTED]
+2. Citrix GoToMeeting [90% Complete - Missing create/edit user features.
+Need an admin account to dev/test with.]
 3. BigBlueButton [NOT STARTED]

 <a name='section_Todo'></a>